ssube/textual-engine/docs/getting-started.md

 When multiple entities match the `target`, the `index` can be used to differentiate.
 Both `target` and `index` are optional in some commands.

+TODO: note target forms: id, name

-A natural-language processing command mode is planned.
+A natural-language processing command mode is planned (https://github.com/ssube/textual-engine/issues/94).

-### Worlds
+### World State and Templates

+TODO:

+- saved game state
+- world templates

 ## Playing The Game